wcshds/gpui-vue/docs/architecture.md

 expansion, reactivity, bridge-contract, counter/KAGE Editor desktop, and visual interaction tests.

-Implemented, planned, and host-incompatible behaviors are tracked separately in the [capability matrix](capability-matrix.md).
-A planned row there must not be described as supported until the corresponding implementation and tests land.
+Implemented, unimplemented, and host-incompatible behaviors are tracked separately in the [capability matrix](capability-matrix.md).
+An unimplemented row is not part of the supported API until its implementation and tests exist.